 Limoncello is famous Italian liqueur.
 As a typical liqueur it contains plenty of sugar and is thus not suitable for a very low-carb lifestyle.
 Therefore, I developed a quick, sugar-free low-carb “Limoncello”, which is used for seasoning this airy dessert mousse.

 This adult-only dessert is great for any New Year’s Eve party.
-A whole family dessert can be made by substituting lemon juice for vodka.
+The whole family dessert can be made by substituting lemon juice for vodka.

 |Nutrition information||Protein||Fat||Net carbs||kcal|